ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

   pick at first.
 With Vultr, it's easy to upgrade to a more powerful VPS but you can't downgrade (yet).
 You should look up the hardware requirements of the services you're interested in hosting to decide.
-  - For instance, while Matrix/Element <cite>don't currently publish hardware
+  - For instance, while Matrix Synapse/Element <cite>don't currently publish
-    requirements[^1]</cite>, most online resources recommend at least 1 GB of RAM and plenty of storage space for messages/media.
+    hardware requirements[^1]</cite>, most online resources recommend at least 1 GB of RAM and plenty of storage space for messages/media.
 Since I want to run my own Synapse server, I configured my VPS with 2 GB of RAM and a 50 GB NVMe.
 - For "Additional Features", make sure "IPv6" is selected, and then choose anything else you're interested in.
 - Pick any server hostname and click "Deploy Now".
 Wait for the installation to